 Given that there are more than 455 million WordPress websites on the internet, you may be thinking of creating one of your own.
 If that’s the case, you’ll definitely want to sign up for a WordPress-savvy web hosting service like WP Engine.

 With its cheapest monthly plan starting at $22.5 per month, WP Engine cannot nearly compete with some of the budget-friendly providers on this list.
 Not purely on price, anyway, but if you want a high-quality, WordPress-focused product, you get plenty of value for your money here in relative terms.
 That includes 10GB of storage, 50GB of bandwidth and one website (with up to 25,000 views per month).
 Exclusive to TechRadar readers, you'll get 25% off all shared hosting plans with the discount code techradar25 once you reach the checkout section of your purchase.

 Great for big businesses, if you want more than one website, higher storage and better performance, there are other plans available.
 However, every plan comes with over 35 StudioPress themes, transferable websites, an SSH gateway, automated SSL certificate, 24/7 live chat and lots more.

-When it comes to creating your own WordPress site, WP-Engine offers lots of how-to guides and recommendations so that you never get stuck.
+When it came to us creating our own WordPress site, WP Engine offers lots of how-to guides and recommendations so that we never got stuck in the process.
 And it further provides 24/7 support right around the year.

 WP-Engine is certainly a trustworthy service, with customers including Dropbox, Network Rail, Cancer Research UK, Ryanair and The Telegraph.
 But this is definitely a service targeted at business and technical-minded users, which means some people might find it a little confusing.
 For individual users, there are definitely easier and cheaper web hosting providers out there.

 How we test the best cheap web hosting